Planning for a Sustainable Information Society, 7.5 credits

 Entry requirements

-• Bachelor’s degree equivalent to a Swedish Kandidatexamen in Urban and Regional Planning, or equivalent
+• Bachelor's degree in urban and regional planning equivalent to a Swedish Kandidatexamen

 Exemption from Swedish